Campus Improvement Plan

 Demographics Summary

 Spring Forest Middle School serves students in grades 6-8 within the Spring Branch Independent School District (SBISD).
-Enrollment trends showed an increase of nine students from the 2020–2021 school year to the 2022–2023 school year.
+Enrollment trends showed an increase of one student from the 2022–2023 school year to the 2023–2024 school year.

 Enrollment Trends: